-The company's Southfield facility is a research and development facility.
-At this facility, R& D work for automotive body e-coat, basecoat and topcoat is conducted.
+The company's Southfield facility is a research and development facility for automotive body coatings.
+At this facility, R& D work for automotive body e-coat, basecoat and clearcoat is conducted.
 There was also an application research center (ARC) where paint application problems of an automotive assembly plant are studied.
-ARC building was mostly idle since 2011.
-Other business units are moving into the Southfield buildings.
-At ARC, all booths and equipment will be removed and labs for EDN (Inks and resins, etc.) will be installed.
-Catalyst business will also be moved to Southfield.
+ARC building was mostly idle since 2011 until all assembly-plant-size booths and ovens were removed.
+Other business units moved in, as a part of consolidation, into the Southfield buildings.
+At ARC, all booths and equipment have been removed and labs for EDN (Inks and resins, etc.) were installed.
+Catalyst business (ProCat Testing, which certifies muffler catalysts [platinum, rhodium, palladium mixture] and ages [50,000, 100,000, 150,000 miles] catalysts using US EPA prescribed methods, for automotive customers is still in Wixom to afford separation and independence) also moved to Southfield.
 Application research can now be performed using small scale pilot paint facilities.
+ARC building is now known as PACE due to consolidation of SEMI BASF coating business operations.

-Per FY 2016 inspection, the BASF Southfield building names have changed:
+Per FY 2017 inspection, the BASF Southfield building names have changed:

-- 1. Coating Research Center (CRC) building, 2671 Telegraph Road - 2.
-Pigments and Coatings Excellence (PACE) Group building, 24600 West 11 Mile Road - 3.
+1. Coating Research Center (CRC) building, 2671 Telegraph Road

+- 2. Pigments and Coatings Excellence (PACE) Group building, 24600 West 11 Mile Road.
+PACE building was known as ARC (Applications Research Center) building. - 3.
 CATALYST building, 24700 West 11 Mile Road - 4.
-ED building, 24710 West 11 Mile Road
+EDN (Inks and resins, etc.) building, 24710 West 11 Mile Road